intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

             .. note::

-               You are recommended not to install other pip packages in the user-defined folder for oneAPI (e.g. `~/intel/oneapi`).You can uninstall the oneAPI package by simply deleting the package folder, and unsetting the configuration of your working conda environment (e.g., with name ``llm``).
+               You are recommended not to install other pip packages in the user-defined folder for oneAPI (e.g. ``~/intel/oneapi``).
+               You can uninstall the oneAPI package by simply deleting the package folder, and unsetting the configuration of your working conda environment (e.g., with name ``llm``).

                .. code-block:: bash